-Instead of doing the treadmill 5 days a week for an hour each time, you’d get much better results by hitting the cardio for 3 of those days and doing some bodyweight training the other 2 days.
+Instead of doing the treadmill 5 days a week for an hour each time, you’d get much better results by doing high intensity cardio for 3 of those days and doing some bodyweight training the other 2 days.

 The bodyweight training will burn the same amount of calories if not more during the actual exercise itself but more importantly will help sculpt the muscle and strengthen it without bulking you up.

 Over time, your metabolic rate will increase with this new found strength.
 This increase in metabolic rate can help produce a significant decrease in body fat because you’ll be burning a few extra hundred calories without any extra exercise.